 Agile and the PMO are no longer diametrically opposed.
 With an ever-changing business landscape, organisations must adopt more nimble approaches, making Agile more suitable than people think.
 3

-Great projects are generally the end result of commitment from three basic sets of actors: individual team members, teams and projects.
-With agile teams committing based on the needs of the business and their capabilities, and delivering against the commitment they make.
+Great projects rely on commitment from individual team members, teams and projects: Agile teams committing based on business needs and their capabilities, and delivering against those commitments.

-Planning and budgeting large projects is often based on trying to predict how development will turn out.
-Stories are estimated by the development team, but the budget for the whole project is independent from those estimates.
-Especially for complex projects this leads most often to (unwanted) surprises.
+Planning and budgeting large complex projects leads most often to (unwanted) surprises.
 Insights from beyond budgeting can help to increase flexibility, and focus on business value.
 1